Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 ]

 #theorem(
-  name: "Linearizability of LTQueueV1",
+  name: "Linearizability of dLTQueue",
-)[The LTQueueV1 algorithm is linearizable.]
+)[The dLTQueue algorithm is linearizable.]

 #proof[
-  Suppose some history $H$ produced from the modified LTQueueV1 algorithm.
+  Suppose some history $H$ produced from the modified dLTQueue algorithm.

   If $H$ contains some pending method calls, we can just wait for them to complete (because the algorithm is wait-free, which we will prove later).
 Therefore, now we consider all $H$ to contain only completed method calls.
 So, we know that if a dequeue or an enqueue in $H$ is matched or not.